Griswold Cookware

 • The item could be examined prior to the auction and any defects or concerns that are important to you can be noted.

 When bidding online, what seems to be a decent price can quickly become a not-so-great price.
 For example, the top-dollar $4000 clock turns into $4000 + $800 (buyer’s premium) + $336 (tax) = $5136, plus shipping if purchased via online bidding.
 If that clock was purchased with cash or check by a bidder who was present, the cost would be much less. $4000 + $280 (buyer’s premium) = $4280.
 That’s a difference of $856!
-Definitely worth the trip to be there in person, in my estimation.
+It’s definitely worth the trip to be there in person.

-In both instances, however, remember that all items are “as is where is” – you cannot return items you purchased at an auction, even if a defect was not noted by the auction house.
+In both instances, however, remember that all items are “as is where is” – you cannot return items you purchased at an auction, even if the auction house did not note a defect.
 At auctions, you are entirely responsible for knowing about what you are buying before you buy.

 2 Comments